Major & Minor

 The Japanese studies major includes 33 units (credits) to be completed in the context of a Bachelor of Arts degree program with the degree awarded through the College of Letters and Science.
 To be eligible for graduation, you must meet all requirements for the degree in addition to earning a minimum GPA of a 2.25 in all courses applied to your Japanese studies major.
 Additionally, you must complete the Japanese-Language Proficiency Test or the ACTFL OPI as an external validation of language proficiency, complete an oral exit interview in Japanese, and submit three performance assessments (your choice) from three different courses used in the major, plus the senior thesis, to be part of your portfolio for assessment and career placement.
 Learn more.

 The Japanese studies major is a collaborative program between two UW System campuses, Oshkosh and Whitewater.
 While there is a set of coursework required to complete at your home institution, you can fulfill the rest of the requirements by completing electives and advanced coursework offered by either campus in online or other distance education formats.
-Courses available through distance education are announced here before each academic year.
+Courses available through distance education are informed by email when information becomes available.